Dominic Smith Player Props: Nationals vs. Reds

 Dominic Smith At The Plate

-- Smith is hitting .264 with eight doubles, a triple, four home runs and 26 walks.
+- Smith has eight doubles, a triple, four home runs and 26 walks while hitting .264.

-- Smith will look to extend his six-game hitting streak.
-He's batting .333 with one homer over the course of his last outings.
+- Smith will look to extend his seven-game hitting streak.
+He's batting .350 with one homer in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.